19 Useful Tips for Visiting Uzbekistan

 Spring – Spring begins in February and ends in May.
 Average temperatures during this time can range from 60 to 89°F. Rain levels are high during the Spring.

 Summer – Summer begins in May and ends in late September.
 Average temperatures range from 90 to 122°F. Summer is the driest time of the year in Uzbekistan, with one rainy day per month.
-I visited Uzbekistan towards the end of Summer in August and it was some of the most intense heat I’ve ever experienced while traveling (and I’ve been to the Sahara Desert)!
+I visited Uzbekistan towards the end of Summer in August, and it was some of the most intense heat I’ve ever experienced while traveling (and I’ve been to the Sahara Desert)!

 Winter – Winter begins in December and ends in February.
-Temperatures can be around 48°F at daytime and -24°F at nights.
+Temperatures can be around 48°F at daytime and -24°F at night.
 This varies by geographic region, with temperatures dropping to 28°F in the Plains and -18°F in the Mountains.

 Staying Healthy in Uzbekistan